-QCP will feature films and documentaries including Palestinian and South West African and North African regional films and artists, masterclasses with filmmakers, panel discussions, drag performances, queer indigenous solidarity, and more.
+QCP will feature films and documentaries including Palestinian and South West Asian and North African regional films and artists, masterclasses with filmmakers, panel discussions, drag performances, queer indigenous solidarity, and more.

 QCP coincides with TLVFest, the Israeli government-sponsored LGBT film festival.
 Palestinian queers have called for a boycott of TLVFest over its role in pinkwashing Israel’s regime of military occupation and apartheid oppressing all Palestinians.

 QCP will feature some of the more than 50 filmmakers who have pulled their films from TLVFest in response to the call from Palestinian queers and the nearly 200 who have pledged not to screen at TLVFest.
 A special program of Brazilian short films will honor the eight Brazilian filmmakers who withdrew from TLVFest in 2020.